garganubhav/garganubhav.github.io/index.md

  <font size="3">

 Hi!
 I am a Research Engineer at Cisco Meraki, currently leading the research efforts in AI.
 <br><br>
+My goal is to develop highly autonomous systems for the benefit of society.
 In AI, I am interested in distributed learning, meta-learning, unsupervised learning and NLP.
-At Cisco, I have worked on research prolems in AutoML and federated learning.
-I have published a prior project on budgeted NAS at NeurIPS Metalearning Workshop 2019 and another project, Katib-NAS at USENIX Conference on Operational
-Machine Learning 2019.
+I have worked on resource-efficient AutoML and federated learning, to make our machines more intelligent while taking into account issues of privacy and carbon-footprint.

 Prior to joining Cisco full-time, I participated in the Cisco International Internship Program at San Jose.
 Previously, I completed a dual degree program in M.Sc.
 Physics and B.E.
 Computer Science from BITS Pilani, Rajasthan.